rahmanidashti/ContextsPOI/README.md

 ## TODOs
 - [X] The release of base models source codes
 - [X] Add context models to save the scores
+- [X] final version code release after the acceptance of the paper
+- [ ] User behaviour analysis part will be available after the acceptance of the paper.
 - [ ] Add command-line run for the context models
-- [ ] final version code release after the acceptance of the paper
-- [ ] User behaviour analysis part will be available after the acceptance of the paper.

 ## Team